Bands of the South African National Defence Force

 There are currently 9 main military bands currently belonging to the South African National Defence Force (SANDF), which represent the different branches of the SANDF (South African Army, South African Navy, South African Air Force, South African Military Health Service) and providing music on ceremonial occasions.
 Since military bands were introduced in the country, they have played a prominent role in public and military life.
-Pipe bands also play an important role in South African military music, with notable pipe bands coming from the Cape Town Highlanders, Transvaal Scottish Regiment and the South African Military Health Service.
+Pipe bands also play an important role in South African military music, with notable pipe bands coming from the Cape Town Highlanders, Transvaal Scottish Regiment, Cape Field Artillery Regiment and the South African Military Health Service.
 Military bands of the SANDF are also affiliated with the police bands of the South African Police Service.
 In addition to military music, military bands in the SANDF perform different genres, including classical, jazz, pop and light music.

 Main functions

 The main responsibility for military bands in the SANDF is to provide musical support to the South African Army, as well as indirectly foster high morale and pride.
 The bands of the SANDF provide musical accompaniment for official ceremonies such as the Armed Forces Day parade and the swearing-in of the President of South Africa.
 Bands also perform for heads of State and government, most notably the Elizabeth II, President Bill Clinton, Colonel Muammar Gaddafi and Prime Minister Tony Blair and President Vladimir Putin.
 Educational requirements include musical knowledge, as well as basic infantry training.
 The members of these band regularly make visits to foreign countries as well as host other bands and musical groups in South Africa.